Borg vs McEnroe: The Story of Two Tennis Legends

 Above: John McEnroe and Björn Borg (left), Shia LaBeouf and Sverrir Gudnason (right).

 However, there is one thing you might be wondering, where is the Fila and Sergio in the film?
 Well it looks like its a case the film used unbranded sportswear for the wardrobe as the rivalry claims some of the finest casual sportswear to ever set foot on the planet.
 The famous Fila MK1 Settanta worn by Borg and the Sergio Tachini Ghibli tracktop worn by McEnroe have more tennis heritage than anything else ever made.
 Not to mention the Fila MK1 Settanta polo shirt, the Fila Mk2 Settanta shorts and of course the legendary Diadora Borg Elite trainers.
 The era marked a movement of new and colourful apparel which has since become some of the most collectable and desirable sportswear in the world.

-The Borg vs McEnroe film will be releasing in cinemas nationwide from 22nd September 2017.
-In the meantime why don’t you check out our range of classic tennis sportswear and tracktops at 80scasualclassics.co.uk from the nostalgic tennis era.
+The Borg vs McEnroe film is now available to stream via the BBC iPlayer.
+In the meantime why don’t you also check out our range of classic tennis sportswear and tracktops at 80scasualclassics.co.uk from the nostalgic 80s tennis era.